-If you’re planning a trip to Dublin, pack flat shoes – this is one of the best capital cities in Europe for exploring on foot.
-Even the most important Dublin attractions – including the Trinity College and Oscar Wilde statue – come second to just walking around and seeing where your steps take you.
+If you’re planning a trip to Dublin, pack flat shoes; this is one of the best capital cities in Europe for exploring on foot.
+Even the most important Dublin attractions—including the Trinity College and Oscar Wilde statue—come second to just walking around and seeing where your steps take you.
 Stroll down nearly any street and you’ll be shown another side of the city’s history, from ancient churches and Viking ruins to stunning Georgian architecture.
-The small, pedestrian-friendly centre is chock full of cool restaurants and shops too.
+The small, pedestrian-friendly center is chock full of cool restaurants and shops, too.

-Accommodation in Dublin is worth splashing out on, but if you are looking for something more budget-friendly, there are cheaper options too.
-Because the city is so small, places that are a bit outside the city centre can offer quite good value for money.
-The best hotels in Dublin are concentrated in the centre, though – including both the historic landmark hotels and the newest and most stylish places.
+Accommodation in Dublin is worth splurging on, but if you are looking for something more budget friendly, there are cheaper options, too.
+Because the city is so small, places that are a bit outside the city center can offer quite good value for the money.
+The best hotels in Dublin are concentrated in the center, though, including both the historic landmark hotels and the newest and most stylish places.

 While Dublin’s history is rich, and its community traditions are strong, it’s still a very modern city.
 You can tell simply from all the contemporary architecture, like the Daniel Libeskind–designed Grand Canal Square.

 Dublin’s dining scene is also increasingly cutting edge, with the arrival of new restaurants that redefine the local cuisine, meaning the city has traveled so far from its roots that it’s actually come full circle.
 In the Celtic Tiger boom years, the city’s culinary scene expanded frantically, with expensive restaurants creating fusion menus that offered almost everything except Irish food.
 Now that the economy has deflated and prices have dropped somewhat, the best restaurants in Dublin are the ones that are doing traditional Irish food right: great fish, well-cooked vegetables, and locally sourced meat and cheese.